 The research has been reviewed by the University of Wollongong’s Human Research Ethics Committee (Social Science, Humanities and Behavioural Science).
 If there are any ethical concerns you can contact the Ethics Officer, Human Research Ethics Committee, University of Wollongong on (02) 4221 3386 or email rso-ethics@uow.edu.au.

-Please find attached, for your review, the Information Sheet and Consent Form that we would like to distribute to eligible children’s parents/caregivers and educators at your centreThe findings of this research can help to identify simple ways for educators and parents to engage and enhance young children’s cognitive development through active games.
+Please find attached, for your review, the Information Sheet and Consent Form that we would like to distribute to eligible children’s parents/caregivers and educators at your centre.
+The findings of this research can help to identify simple ways for educators and parents to engage and enhance young children’s cognitive development through active games.
 Further, participating centres will receive a brief summary of the research findings and copies of any publications arising from this study.
 Should you require any further information please do not hesitate to contact members of the research team.

 This study is funded by the Faculty of Social Sciences, University of Wollongong